Bhuvaneshwari-bhu/Restaurant_Management_System/README.md

 This project is a multi-role restaurant ecosystem where:

-* Users can browse restaurants, explore menus, add items to cart, place orders and submit reviews.
+* Users can browse restaurants, explore menus, add items to cart and place orders.
 * Restaurant owners can manage their menu items and track incoming orders.
 * Platform administrators can manage all restaurants, products, users, and view system-wide analytics.